yaoandy107/TimetableUI/README.md

 ```

 ### Add Initialize Listener
-If you want to execute code when layout finished initial.
+If you want to execute code after layout initialized.
 ```java
 courseTable.setTableInitializeListener(new CourseTableLayout.TableInitializeListener() {
     @Override